 Also, the CREFC Board of Governors Index Survey was conducted to identify the current situation of the real estate market.
-The results of which showed a continued positive outlook about multifamily and commercial real estate finance.
+The results of which showed a continued positive outlook on multifamily and commercial real estate finance.

 83% of the Board had an overall positive sentiment about the increase in the demand for commercial real estate finance business in the upcoming 12 months.
-The rise is expected to be 72%, which is higher than what was seen in Q1 in 2021.
+The rise is expected to be 72%, which is higher than what was seen in Q1 of 2021.

 CREFC derives the quarterly sentiment index from the response of the Board to 10 crore questions about the current state of the CRE finance market that has been presented to the Board each quarter beginning the fourth quarter of 2017.

-Adding to the continued confidence in the upcoming quarter, the result has decreased the negative outlook towards the CRE fundamentals and their expected impact on the finance-related business performances.
+Adding to the continued confidence in the upcoming quarter, the result has decreased the negative outlook towards the CRE fundamentals and their expected impact on finance-related business performances.

-Among all the board members, only 10% held a negative view about CRE fundamentals, which was 13 % in Q1 and has reduced 43% in Q4 2020.
+Among all the board members, only 10% held a negative view about CRE fundamentals, which was 13 % in Q1 and has reduced to 43% in Q4 2020.

 The Executive Director of CREFC, Isa Pendergast, said as the covid-19 restrictions are lifted across the state and the country the economy is reopening.